-Narrowing down from this bustling field, we identified four significant methods which offer photorealistic results.
-Among them is the method of Luan et al. \cite{luan17}, which made modifications to the nature of the feature transfer process used by \cite{gatys13} to maintain integrity and avoid "painterly" artifacts.
+After encountering these caveats, we identified four significant methods which offer photo-realistic results and could be tested in this context.
+Among them is the method of Luan et al. \cite{luan17}, which made modifications to the nature of the feature transfer process used by Gatys et al. \cite{gatys13} to maintain integrity and avoid ``painterly'' artifacts.
 Later, Li et al. \cite{li18} offered an advancement to this work, where the stylization process was followed by a smoothing step to ensure spatial consistency.
-Another notable recent work was that of Mechrez et al. \cite{mechrez17}, which sought to refine the output of other neural style transfer techniques by reinforcing the boundaries of the original image.
-Finally, we recognize the work of Huang et al. \cite{huang18} as a significant contribution to photorealistic NST.
-Despite the fact that they tailored their application for image translation, a slightly different topic which aims to transfer the general content of an input image to a source (not only "style"), their work demonstrated the capability to make photorealistic transfers of the variety explored in this paper.
+Another notable recent work was that of Mechrez et al. \cite{mechrez17} which sought to refine the output of other neural style transfer techniques by reinforcing the boundaries of the original image.
+Finally, we recognize the work of Huang et al. \cite{huang18} as a significant contribution to photo-realistic NST.
+Despite the fact that they tailored their application for image translation, a slightly different topic which aims to transfer the general content of an input image to a source (not only ``style''), their work demonstrated the capability to make photo-realistic transfers of the variety explored in this paper.

-The works of the OT category are similar to NST in the sense that they make use of a loss function to minimize differences between source and target images, but differ in that they create a direct general mapping function to transfer between color distributions, instead of matching features.
+The works of the OT category are similar to NST in the sense that they make use of a loss function to minimize differences between source and target images, but differ in that they create a direct general mapping function to transfer between color distributions instead of matching features.
 Morovic and Sun \cite{morovic03} presented the original OT method for ST, which created a complex (one-to-many) mapping between color clusters in the source and target images.
 The method presented by Pitié et al. \cite{pitie05} expands this concept to a form which better resembles today's SotA methods, where the task is broken down into successive simultaneous 1D distribution transfer problems, and the simplification to a limited number of data clusters is no longer necessary.

 A thorough, recent survey of the topic is also provided by Pitié \cite{pitie20}, where the SotA OT methods, as well as those of other approaches, are tested and compared.
 Included among them was the method of Ferradans et al. \cite{ferradans14}, which is based on a regularized OT framework that relaxes the constraints on size consistency between source and target datasets and also adds a penalty to preserve the image structure in the transform.
 The method of Rabin et al. \cite{rabin14} advances on this relaxed and regularized discrete OT concept by including a pre-processing step for modeling the spatial distribution of colors within the image domain, and a process for tuning the relaxation parameters automatically.
 Another notable recent method is that of Blondel et al. \cite{blondel17}, whose regularization of the OT process allows for smooth approximations between sparse color groups.